APACTestDrive/CloudNative_AppDev/CICDlab.md

   ![](images/46.png)

-- On the **Post Build** tab click on **Add Post Build Action** button and select **Artifact Archiver** from the context option list
+- On the *Post Build* tab click on **Add Post Build Action** button and select **Artifact Archiver** from the context option list

   ![](images/47.png)

-- Enter `target/cafesupremo.war` in the *Files to archive* field to define the location of the build output which it will be used for deployment.
+- Enter `target/cafesupremo.war` in the **Files to archive** field to define the location of the build output which it will be used for deployment

   ![](images/48.png)